-What are the Jane Addams Children's Book Awards?
+What is the Jane Addams Children's Book Award?

-Authors and artists of award-winning and honor books each receive a certificate and a cash award.
-Seals designating each recognition are available for purchase by publishers, libraries, schools and others wanting them from the Jane Addams Peace Association.
+Authors and artists of award-winning and honor books each receive a certificate and an honorarium.
+Seals designating each recognition are available, inquire with the Jane Addams Peace Association.

 Chair, Jane Addams Children's Book Award

 Valley View Middle School

 Edina, MN 55439

 For a printable version of all award winners and honorees, please click here for the PDF.

 Please ask for these books at your local library or independent bookstore.